magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 CSRF tokens will be added to all forms automatically by `lib/web/mage/common.js`.
-If the file was disabled for some reason or at any other case, CSRF token can be added to a form by developers manually by grabbing it from the global _FORM_KEY_ variable on JS side, or by using `Magento\Framework\Data\Form\FormKey` on backend.
+If the file was disabled for some reason or at any other case, CSRF token can be added to a form by developers manually by grabbing it from the global `FORM_KEY` variable on JS side, or by using `Magento\Framework\Data\Form\FormKey` on backend.

 ### Exceptions
 There may be some cases when a controller expects POST requests, or any other non-GET HTTP method, but those requests are not supposed to be protected from CSRF.
 For example, a webhook that expect a request from another service.
-In such cases, you can disable CSRF protection can be disabled for a controller by it implementing `Magento\Framework\App\CsrfAwareActionInterface`.
+In such cases, you can disable CSRF protection for a controller by implementing the `Magento\Framework\App\CsrfAwareActionInterface interface`.
 By doing so, you can also customize failed CSRF challenge exceptions or modify the validation logic.